 Visit Peregian Beach for a quiet, family escape to enjoy the natural surroundings on offer.

-Set 25 minutes by car from Noosa, Pomona is a scenic town just north of Cooroy.
+Set 25 minutes by car from Noosa Heads, Pomona is a scenic town just north of Cooroy.
 Pomona sits in the foothills of the incredible Mount Cooroora, making it a popular departure point to take on the many fascinating bushwalking trails.

 The picturesque streets bring a choice of cafes and galleries to explore.
 When it comes to accommodation options, stay a night or two in a country bed and breakfast, or a hotel.
 Travellers visit Pomona to take part in the King of the Mountain Race every July, and to visit the historic Majestic Theatre.
 During your stay, stop by the Majestic Theatre, which is a silent movie cinema, and considered to be the oldest continually running in the world.
 Pomona is a scenic country town bringing a choice of walking tracks, vintage and second-hand shops, cafes and cosy accommodation options to explore.